 My Approach to Therapy

-My core training is person-centred therapy, an approach pioneered by Carl Rogers in the 1940s and 1950s as an alternative to traditional psychotherapy.
+My core training is person-centred therapy, an approach pioneered by Carl Rogers in the 1940s as an alternative to traditional psychotherapy.
 Person-centred therapy moves away from the idea of the therapist as an expert who can fix you, trusting instead that you have the innate capacity to fulfil your own potential, given the right conditions.
 A strong and caring therapeutic relationship, based in genuine acceptance and empathic understanding, forms the foundation of person-centred therapy.

 I am passionate about the approach that I use, and I love the challenge of my work with clients.
 I choose to work in a person-centred way because it is a deeply respectful and effective approach to therapy.